teddybear082/wingmanai-american_truck_simulator/README.md

 ## How Do I Support You If I Like This Alot?

 I don't need anything!
-If you have a few bucks, use it to keep up a Wingman Pro sub, and toss them to the devs of the NMSAssistant API: https://buymeacoffee.com/kurt?ref=assistantNMS.
-They are the real geniuses!
+If you have a few bucks, use it to keep up a Wingman Pro sub, or buy another DLC :)!

 ## I'm Having a Problem With Using This